The Hiking Sandals You Need For Your Next Adventure

 Some of my favorite stops before Hana:

-Don't be that asshole speeding around everyone trying to go slow and take in the view.
+Pro tip: Don't be that asshole speeding around everyone trying to go slow and take in the view.
 RELAX.
 You'll get there.
 The views are some of the best views you'll ever see so take advantage.
+AND if a local is trying to get around you, let them pass.

-Once we arrived in the national park we headed up the trail.
+Once we arrived in the National Park we headed up the trail.
 We hiked for hours (4 miles roundtrip), taking our time, skirting around behemoth banyan trees, looking out over waterfalls, and gliding through the bamboo forest until we reached the top.
 The 400 foot Waimoku Falls greeted us with a rush of cool air; I sat beneath the falls for a little bit letting the mist wash over me before we made our way back down.
-I saw quite a few pairs of broken flip flops and soggy running shoes on this hike and I was thankful to have avoided both of those scenarios.
+I saw quite a few pairs of broken flip flops and soggy running shoes on this hike and I was thankful my Chacos helped me avoid both of those scenarios.

 I'm not gonna lie.
-Breaking in these sandals is no easy feat; but keep wearing them.
+Breaking in these sandals can be challenging, but keep wearing them.
 The webbing will give and the footbed will swaddle your aching feet and help you keep going, even when you think you can't.
-Since that first hike my Chacos have hiked the crater on Mount Kilauea, creek stomping in North Georgia, Muir Woods, the Parthenon in Athens, the Blue Mosque in Istanbul, Chicago's Riverwalk, The Great Taste of the Midwest, hiking the rolling hills in Indiana, and a few others in between.
+Since that first hike my Chacos have hiked the crater on Mount Kilauea, meandered through the Muir Woods, explored the riverwalk in Chicago, The Great Taste of the Midwest, hiking the rolling hills in Indiana, carried me all over St. Simons Island and a few others in between.

 My tired soles have started to peel off again; I guess that's the sign of a busy summer and a well loved pair of shoes.
 I'm packing them up as I type to be sent for repairs so they'll be ready to hit the trail again next spring.
 I lie, I will probably rock them around the house this winter with socks on too.
 If you have a pair of Chacos that are in need of repair (soles or straps) click here.

 I know I've added at least 10 people to the Chaco Nation and I'm sure there will be more.
-This is not a sponsored post.
-I just love these shoes and think everyone should have a pair.
+Whether you’re an avid hiker or just want some comfortable shoes to walk around the farmers market in, I really believe everyone needs a pair of these sandals.

-Side note: Chaco has a fall collection that I haven't tried out.
-Clearly I have some shopping to do.
+Side note: Chaco has a new boot collection that I haven't tried out.
+Clearly, I have some shopping to do.